 Not only do they work very well for the job, but they also give off this excellent fragrance that just fills the room.

 When grilling, lemon peel firelights add a distinct aroma and flavor to the meat which you just can’t match with ordinary charcoal.

 You can also use lemon peels as a hair lightener.
 Just scrub the inner portion to your hair to create a lighter shade of color – perfect for brunettes who want their locks to look a little more blond or brown.

 10 – Tea Lemon Peels

 Yes, you can make tea from lemon peels, and it’s delicious to boot!
 To do this, just dry the lemon peels and use them for tea the way you would dry leaves.

 For those who want the drying done quickly, an oven should be able to do the job at 200 degrees Fahrenheit.

-Store them in a cool and dry place afterwards to be used whenever you wish!
+Store them in a cool and dry place afterwards to be used for lemon peel tea making whenever you wish!

 11 – Simmering Water